Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

 The present study concerns the tightness of Liouville first-passage percolation (LFPP) metrics, which are natural smoothed LQG metrics.
-This indicates the existence of limiting metrics; it thus will remain to show that such limiting metrics are unique in law for each $\gamma$ in order to complete the construction of the LQG metric.
+This proves the existence of subsequential limiting metrics.
+Given this, it remains to show that such limiting metrics are unique in law for each $\gamma\in(0,2)$ in order to complete the construction of the LQG metric in this regime.
+After this paper was posted, the latter task was carried out in the series of works \cite{GM19c,DFGPS19,GM19conf,GM19b,GM19existence}, thus completing the construction.
 The present study follows three main tightness results for discretized or smoothed LQG metrics.
-In \cite{DD16}, tightness of LFPP metrics (on a discrete lattice) was proved at high-temperatures (i.e. $\gamma\ll 2$).
-In \cite{DF18}, tightness was shown for metrics arising in the same way from $\star$-scale invariant fields, still at high-temperature.
-In \cite{DD18}, tightness was shown for all $\gamma<2$ for the Liouville graph distance, which is a graph metric given by considering Euclidean balls of a given LQG measure.
+In \cite{DD16}, tightness of LFPP metrics (on a discrete lattice) was proved in the small noise regime for which $\gamma$ is very small.
+In \cite{DF18}, tightness was shown for metrics arising in the same way from $\star$-scale invariant fields, still in the small noise regime.
+In \cite{DD18}, tightness was shown for all $\gamma<2$ for the Liouville graph distance, which is a graph metric equal to the least number of Euclidean balls of a given LQG measure necessary to cover a path between a pair of points.